timothybroome/activity-weather/README.md

 2. **Auto-Scaling** – Next.js API routes are serverless and stateless → easy deployment to Vercel or similar platforms.
 3. **Monitoring** – integrate observability tools like Vercel Analytics or OpenTelemetry for Next.js.
 4. **Performance Optimization** – leverage Next.js built-in image optimization, code splitting, and server components.
-5. **CI/CD** – GitHub Actions with Vitest unit tests, Storybook visual tests, and automatic preview deployments.
+5. **CI/CD** – Test coverage, test-success, build-success and so-on should be integrated into the CI/CD pipeline.
+Pre-conditions should be met before human pull-request reviews are considered; and a requrement for merges of feature branches.

 ---